How do I set up a youth theatre?

 How much should we pay our staff?

-If you are a Member, you can download our Paid Staff and Volunteers’ Code of Conduct sample policy.
+If you are a Member, you can download our guidance in the members area.
 However, here is some general advice about what to base the rate of pay upon:

 As a loose guide we believe the sector is paying their youth theatre leaders between £10 and £30 per hour.
 NAYT recommends that hourly rates should begin no lower than £15 per hour and that an experienced practitioner should charge £25 to £30 per hour.
 This is based on the planning and delivery of a 1.5 to 2 hour workshop or rehearsal.

 Are there any festivals for our youth theatre to take part in?

 Yes, NAYT produce Regional Youth Theatre Festivals (RYTFs) for young people to showcase their work and to learn new skills through a workshop programme.
 Youth theatre practitioners have the opportunity to watch and discuss each others productions and share ideas and problems.
 As well as celebrating young peoples achievements, the RYTFs are a fantastic opportunity for young peoples' training and development.
 You can check our Events page here.

 You can find out about other festivals on the British Arts Festivals Association website.

 I'm still at school, what should I do if I want to become a Youth Theatre facilitator?